AMC Ambassador: 1971

 The 1971 Ambassador's styling changes were concentrated on the front and rear of the vehicle.
 The front end featured a new distinctively styled grille with a bright surround with rounded edges.
 The headlights were housed in chrome pods that flanked the recessed "natural" cast pot metal grille insert with a bright vertical bar pattern.
 A second set of parking lights was integrated into the fender extension, a design change that eliminated the need for separate front marker lights and gave the car a cleaner look.
 The taillights on the two-door hardtops and four-door sedans remained a full-width, "wall-to-wall" design.
 However, the twin backup lights were repositioned from the center of the taillight cluster to a more outboard location.
 The station wagon received a new design for its optional woodgrain side trim, which flowed in a downward arc from the front fender, a styling cue reminiscent of the "sweep spear" on the Buick Skylark.
 The dual-hinged station wagon tailgate was standard and for added safety, the woodgrain trim on it was made reflective.

-The Ambassador's durability and value-focused engineering made it a popular choice for fleet buyers.
+The Ambassador's durability made it a popular choice for fleet buyers.
 The base DPL sedan was offered various heavy-duty packages for police departments, taxicab companies, and government agencies.
-These were frequently equipped with the more powerful 360 CID or 401 CID V8 engines, providing the necessary performance for police cruisers and support vehicles.
+They were equipped with the more powerful 360 CID or 401 CID V8 engines for police cruisers and support vehicles.